Should You Still Pull Out With A Condom? | Safe Sex Facts

 Risks and Realities of Pulling Out While Using a Condom

-• Increased chance of slippage: Pulling out suddenly can cause the condom to slip off or break if not handled carefully.
+• Increased chance of slippage: Pulling out suddenly can cause the condom to slip off or shift if not handled carefully.

 • False sense of security: Relying on both methods might lead to less vigilance in proper condom use.